BIOP/biop-bash-scripts/README.md

 This script internally uses the scripts `InstallQuPathExtension.groovy` and `SetElastixPath.groovy`, which are run within Fiji.

-** ONLY WINDOWS IS SUPPORTED NOW, CONTRIBUTIONS FOR MAC OS WELCOMED!"
+**ONLY WINDOWS IS SUPPORTED NOW, CONTRIBUTIONS FOR MAC OS WELCOMED!**

+NOTE: If you would like a half automated install for more flexibility on the software installs, check https://github.com/enassar/ABBA-QuPath-utility-scripts, which performs automated downloads.